 *Students are expected to complete one level per 8 week session.
-If a student fails to achieve the learning objectives for a level, the course must be repeated the following session.
+If a student fails to achieve the learning objectives for a level, the level must be repeated the following session.

 - Listening & Speaking: Students develop oral communication abilities with a variety of media and activities.

 - Reading: Students work on literacy skills to increase fluency while reading texts.